EndeurNight/Discourde/README.md

   git clone https://github.com/EndeurNight/Discourde.git
 ```

-Since we like risk, we go to the dangerous IdentityGen folder
+Since we like risk, we go to the dangerous Discourde folder

 ```
   cd Discourde